Bola Tinubu: 2015 presidential election

-2023 presidential campaign
+2023 presidential election

 On 10 January 2022, Tinubu made his formal announcement of candidacy for president.
 On 8 June 2022, Tinubu won the party convention vote of the ruling APC, scoring 1,271, to defeat Vice President Yemi Osinbajo and Rotimi Amaechi who scored 235 and 316 respectively.

 On 1 March 2023, INEC declared Tinubu winner of the 2023 presidential election.

 He was declared president-elect after he polled 8,794,726 votes to defeat his opponents.
+He took 36.6 percent of the vote and polled at least 25 percent in 28 states, just barely enough to win the presidency in a single round.
 His runner-up Atiku Abubakar of the opposition People's Democratic Party (PDP) polled 6,984,520 votes.
 Labour Party's Peter Obi had 6,101,533 votes to come third.